Clan MacDougall

 Clan MacDougall is a Highland Scottish clan, historically based in and around Argyll.
 The Lord Lyon King of Arms, the Scottish official with responsibility for regulating heraldry in Scotland, issuing new grants of coats of arms, and serving as the judge of the Court of the Lord Lyon, recognizes under Scottish law the Chief of Clan MacDougall.
 The MacDougall chiefs share a common ancestry with the chiefs of Clan Donald in descent from Somerled of the 12th century (and thus further of the Viking-born Norse-Gael dynasty of House of Ivar).
 In the 13th century the Clan MacDougall whose chiefs were the original Lords of Argyll and later Lords of Lorne was the most powerful clan in the Western Highlands.
 During the Wars of Scottish Independence the MacDougalls sided with the Clan Comyn whose chiefs rivaled Robert the Bruce for the Scottish Crown and this resulted in clan battles between the MacDougalls and Bruce.
-This marked the MacDougall's fall from power and led to the rise of their relatives, the Clan Donald, who had supported Bruce and also the rise to power of the Clan Campbell who were the habitual enemies of the MacDougalls and Clan Donald.
+This marked the MacDougall's fall from power and led to the rise of their relatives, the Clan Donald, who had supported Bruce and also the rise to power of the Clan Campbell who were then the habitual enemies of the MacDougalls and later of Clan Donald.

 The MacDougalls supported the House of Stuart during the Scottish Civil War of the 17th century and during the Jacobite risings of the 18th century.

 History

 Origins

-The Clan MacDougall takes its name from Dougall, the son of Somerled.
+The Clan MacDougall takes its name from Dubgall (Dougall), the son of Somerled.
 After Somerled's death at the Battle of Renfrew in 1164, Dougall held most of Argyll as well as the islands of Mull, Lismore, Jura, Tiree, Coll and others.

-The Celtic first name Dougall, or Dugald is derived from the Gaelic dubh-gall, which means black stranger.
+The Celtic first name Dougall, or Dugald is derived from the Gaelic dubh-gall, which means dark foreigner.
 Dougall's royal descent was acknowledged by the king of Norway and Dougall himself was styled as 'King of the South Isles and Lord of Lorne'.
 One of Dougall's sons seems to have been Óspakr-Hákon, a man installed as King of the Isles by Hákon Hákonarson, King of Norway in 1230.
 A certain son of Dougall was Duncan, who was in turn the father of Ewan.
 Duncan and Ewan built many castles to defend their territory.
 These included Dunstaffnage Castle, Dunollie Castle and Duntrune Castle on the main land.
 Whilst on the islands they built Aros Castle, Cairnburgh Castle, Dunchonnel Castle and Coeffin Castle.
 Dunollie Castle is believed to have been fortified since the 6th century and became the seat of the chief of Clan MacDougall.
 Duncan also built Ardchattan Priory and it was here that the MacDougall chiefs were buried until 1737.